Get expert help with your need for attention. Simply click here to chat online to someone right now.

 3. Not Asking About Other People’s Lives And Problems

-You quite happily dominate the conversation and gain the sympathy or advice of the person you’re talking to, but rarely reciprocate.
+You dominate the conversation and gain the sympathy or advice of the person you’re talking to, but rarely reciprocate.

 Your world revolves entirely around you.

-Basic standards of politeness dictate that a conversation should be two-sided, and that when you catch up with someone, you should ask them about their life just as much as they ask about yours, rather than simply going on and on about your own problems or achievements.
+Conversations should be two-sided.
+When you catch up with someone, you should ask them about their life just as much as they ask about yours.

-You, on the other hand, can happily have a conversation that’s entirely centered on you and not even realize it.
+You, on the other hand, can have a conversation that’s entirely centered on you, your problems, and your achievements, and not even realize it.

 4. Being Controversial On Social Media